-Currently, the opening brief of the United States is due on February 21, 2012, and the Tribe's response is due on March 22, 2012.
-The Tribal Supreme Court Project is working with attorneys representing the Tribe to develop an effective amicus brief strategy in support of their brief on the merits.
+The United States filed its opening brief on February 21, 2012, and the Tribe's response is due on March 22, 2012.
+At present, the Tribal Supreme Court Project is working with attorneys representing the Tribe to develop a NCAI-Tribal amicus brief in support of their brief on the merits.
+The Court has scheduled oral argument for April 18, 2012.

-SALAZAR V. PATCHAK (No. 11-247); MATCH-E-BE-NASH-SHE-WISH BAND OF POTAWATOMI INDIANS V. PATCHAK (No. 11-246) - On December 12, 2011, the Court granted the petitions filed by the United States and the Gun Lake Tribe seeking review of a decision by the U.S. Court of Appeals for the District of Columbia which reversed the federal district court and held: (1) Mr. Patchak, an individual non-Indian landowner, is within the "zone of interests" protected by the Indian Reorganization Act and thus has standing to bring a Carcieri challenge to a land-in-trust acquisition; and (2) Mr. Patchak's Carcieri challenge is a claim brought pursuant to the Administrative Procedures Act (APA), not a case asserting a claim to title under the Quiet Title Act (QTA), and is therefore not barred by the Indian lands exception to the waiver of immunity under the QTA.
+SALAZAR V. PATCHAK (No. 11-247); MATCH-E-BE-NASH-SHE-WISH BAND OF POTAWATOMI INDIANS V. PATCHAK (No. 11-246) - On December 12, 2011, the Court granted review of the petitions filed by the United States and the Gun Lake Tribe seeking reversal of a decision by the U.S. Court of Appeals for the District of Columbia that held: (1) Mr. Patchak, an individual non-Indian landowner, is within the "zone of interests" protected by the Indian Reorganization Act and thus has standing to bring a Carcieri challenge to a land-in-trust acquisition; and (2) Mr. Patchak's Carcieri challenge is a claim brought pursuant to the Administrative Procedures Act (APA), not a case asserting a claim to title under the Quiet Title Act (QTA), and is therefore not barred by the Indian lands exception to the waiver of immunity under the QTA.
+The D.C.
+Circuit acknowledged that its holding on the QTA issue is in conflict with the Ninth, Tenth and Eleventh Circuits which have all held that the QTA bars all "suits 'seeking to divest the United States of its title to land held for the benefit of an Indian tribe,' whether or not the plaintiff asserts any claim to title in the land."
 In its petition, the United States framed two questions presented: